Events & Resources

 Retail & Ecommerce

-On today's episode, in our "Retail Me This, Retail Me That" segment, we discuss what kind of a holiday season we are expecting, how shopping behaviors are changing, and how retailers and brands can win over consumers.
-Then for "Pop-Up Rankings," we rank the top four holiday ads you need to watch.
-Join our analyst Sara Lebow as she hosts analysts Andrew Lipsman and Carina Perkins.
+On today's podcast episode, in our "Retail Me This, Retail Me That" segment, we discuss what makes people need to go into a store, what makes them want to go into a store, and the leading in-store pain points.
+Then for "Pop-Up Rankings," we rank the top four must-visit store experiences.
+Join our analyst Sara Lebow as she hosts analysts Sky Canaves and Zak Stambor.